pieroproietti/penguins-eggs/README.md

 It is possible to have also unattended installation using **--unattended** flag.

 Thanks to the wardrobe, you can create or use scripts to switch from a "naked" version - with only a CLI interface - and "wear" it with a full GUI or server configurations.

 See [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe), fork it and adapt it to yours needs.

 # Technology

-eggs is written in pure typescript and ideally can be used with different Linux distributions.
+eggs is written mostly in typescript and ideally can be used with different Linux distributions.
 Yes, there are big differences in terms of package manager used, path, etc, but basically the various programs used to build the live are the same.
 Currently eggs supports: Debian, Devuan, Ubuntu, Arch and ManjaroLinux.

 You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/ISOS/).